 Negotiations and signing the contract

-- The Clinical Trial Team shall conduct negotiations regarding clinical trial contract after receiving the complete set of the above documents.
+- The Clinical Trial Team shall conduct negotiations regarding a clinical trial contract after receiving the complete set of the documents mentioned above.

-- The necessary number of printed counterparts of the final trilateral contract shall be submitted by the Sponsor to the Hospital to be signed by the other parties.
+The necessary number of printed copies of the final tripartite agreement is delivered by the Sponsor to the Hospital to be signed by the other parties.